-Ngamba Island Chimpanzee Sanctuary is an island sanctuary in Uganda, committed to the care of orphaned chimpanzees, that have been rescued by the Uganda Wildlife Authority.
-Many of the chimpanzees were rescued from poachers and are unlikely to survive reintroduction to the wild.
+Ngamba Chimpanzee Sanctuary is an island sanctuary in Uganda committed to the care of orphaned chimpanzees who were rescued by the Uganda Wildlife Authority.
+It’s unlikely that many of the chimpanzees saved from poachers would be able to return to their native environment.

-The Sanctuary is managed by a non-profit organisation, the Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT).
-CSWCT is a partnership of six organizations committed to the welfare and conservation of wildlife.
+The sanctuary is managed by a non-profit organisation, the Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT).
+Six organisations come together as CSWCT, a collaboration dedicated to the conservation and well-being of wildlife.
 The Trustees are:

 - Born Free Foundation